tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 ## Backup Overview
 ### Backup modes
-TencentDB for MySQL High-Availability Edition and Finance Edition support **automatic backup** and **manual backup** of databases.
+TencentDB for MySQL High-Availability Edition and Finance Edition support the **automatic backup** and **manual backup** of databases.

 ### Backup types
 TencentDB for MySQL High-Availability Edition and Finance Edition support two backup types:
 - **Physical backup**, which replicates full physical data (available for both automatic backup and manual backup).
 - **Logical backup**, which backs up SQL statements (only available for manual backup).
 >?
 >- To restore a database from a physical backup, xbstream is required to decompress backup files first.
-For more information, see [Restoring Database from Physical Backup](https://intl.cloud.tencent.com/document/product/236/31910).
+For more information, see [Restoring Databases from Physical Backups](https://intl.cloud.tencent.com/document/product/236/31910).
 >- If the number of tables in a single instance exceeds one million, backup may fail and database monitoring may be affected.
 Please make sure the number of tables in a single instance is no more than one million.
 >- As the data of tables created by the MEMORY storage engine is stored in the memory, physical backups cannot be created for such tables.
 To avoid data loss, we recommend that you convert them to InnoDB tables.
 >- If there are a high number of tables in an instance with no primary key, backup may fail and instance high availability may be affected.
 Please create primary keys or secondary indexes for such tables.